charliecalvert/CloudNotes/Assignments/Aws/AwsCloudNine.md

 ## Turn it in

 I'm looking for pretty much any screen shot that includes a view of your AWS Cloud9 development environment.
 For instance, attach to your assignment a screen shot similar to, but not identical to, this:

 ![Charlie Cloud9 on AWS][c9acc]

+## Understanding Cloud Services

+All three of the cloud services we use can be used to edit code and run programs.
+However, think of things this way:

+- Pristine Lubuntu runs on our local machine.
+When we type npm start and start a program, it can be reached on Pristine Lubuntu and other machines on the local network.
+- Cloud 9 (c9.io) runs in the cloud.
+When we start a program on it that program can be reached from anywhere in the world, but it can only be run for a short time.
+- Our EC2 instance on AWS runs in the cloud, and we can create programs on it that run for extended periods of time.
+They will run until we take them down or take down our instance.
+We haven't learned how to do this yet.
+Cloud 9 on AWS fits in this category.
+Above I talk about c9.io.

+Another way to say the same thing:

+- Pristine Lubuntu and Cloud 9 are good places to develop code.
+- AWS is a good place to deploy code.

 [c9acc]: https://s3.amazonaws.com/bucket01.elvenware.com/images/cloud9-aws-charlie-code.png